dmoody256/mongo/docs/build_system_reference.md

 python3 -m pip install -r etc/pip/libdeps-requirements.txt
 ```

 The command line interface tool (gacli) has a comprehensive help text which will describe the available analysis options and interface.
-The visualizer tool includes a GUI which displays the available analysis options.
-These tools will be briefly covered below.
+The visualizer tool includes a GUI which displays the available analysis options graphically.
+These tools will be briefly covered in the following sections.

 ##### Generating the graph file

 To generate the full graph, build the target `generate-libdeps-graph`.
 This will build all things involving libdeps and construct a graphml file representing the library dependency graph.
 The graph can be used in the command line interface tool or the visualizer web service tool.
-The minimal set of required args to build the graph file is shown below:
+The minimal set of required SCons arguments to build the graph file is shown below:

 ```
 python3 buildscripts/scons.py --link-model=dynamic --build-tools=next generate-libdeps-graph
 ```

-The target `generate-libdeps-graph` will turn on extra build items to generate the graph.
 The graph file by default will be generate to `build/opt/libdeps/libdeps.graphml` (where `build/opt` is the `$BUILD_DIR`).

 ##### General libdeps analyzer API usage

-The libdeps analyzer API generally is initialized and used like this:
+Below is a basic example of usage of the libdeps analyzer API:

 ```
 import libdeps